yoyo1989/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/week-daily-data-1.png)

 There are differences in activity patterns between weekdays and weekends.
 The dashed horizontal lines indicate average steps of 100.
-During weekends, there are more intervals with average steps > 100, while during weekdays, there are less intervals with average steps > 100, indicating people are more active during weekends than weekdays.
+There are more intervals with average steps > 100 during weekends than weekdays, indicating people are more active during weekends than weekdays.